Install py5#

 • Java 17+

-Python 3.8 is the minimum Python version but you can use a newer version if you wish.
+Python 3.9 is the minimum Python version but you can use a newer version if you wish.
 Java 17 is the minimum Java version but you can install a newer version of that as well.
+The Java Virtual Machine cannot be a headless JVM.

 The best setup for beginners is to use the Thonny Python Editor and the py5 Thonny plugin, created by @tabreturn.
 For this route, follow the plugin’s installation instructions.
 The plugin should work correctly on all computers.